 Kara started as and remains Charm City Run’s moral compass.
 She always makes sure we do the right things in the community, for our team and for our customers.
 After being retired for 15 years Kara went back into elementary ed and taught 1st grade at Gilman for two years.
-With Ben going to college in two years and the business in need of her finesse, Kara is back in the shops splitting time between Timonium and VITA.
-Kara loves to work with customers, help with apparel and continues to help Marie with VITA’s style direction.
-She is excited to be back.
+With Ben going to college soon and the business in need of her finesse, she’s excited to be back.
+Kara loves to work with customers, help with apparel and continues to assist with back-office work.

 Kara invested too many hours at home alone when I was at the shop but our investment has paid off in the relationships that we forged.
 The kids that we hired are now big kids that run Charm City Run.
 They are starting their own families and they have served as role models for our children.
 We will be forever grateful to them for showing our kids the value of hard work, being genuine and how to look someone in the eye and treat them with respect.
 Our dedication and devotion to our Charm City Run family is the cornerstone of Charm City Run.
 We hope you feel it.